-For financial year 2020, Pip Cameron of PricewaterhouseCoopers (PwC) was the external auditor for Seeka Limited.
-Pip Cameron will complete her five-year term as Seeka's Auditor at the end of the 2020 financial year and Troy Florence of PwC will be the Auditor for FY21.
-The last audit partner rotation was in FY16.
+For FY21, Troy Florence of PricewaterhouseCoopers (PwC) was the external auditor for the Group.
+Troy replaced Pip Cameron of PwC who completed her five-year term as Seeka's Auditor at the end of FY20.

 PwC has confirmed its independence to the audit and risk committee, and that its independence was not compromised during the reporting period.
 PwC auditors attend the annual shareholder meeting to answer any shareholder questions about the audit.